nickrusso42518/fiftypieces/manuscript/section3.md

 This scenario is still playing out today, and I'm rooting for the sales team to do right by the customer and their parent company through ethical selling.

 ## 19 Oct - Innovation
+In the late 1990s when I was in middle school, my school held annual "Invention Fairs".
+Students were instructed to create new products to solve some existing problem.
+Looking back 20 years later after never personally succeeding at these events, I realized it was never about innovation or creativity.

+Instead, the school was introducing us to **entrepreneurism at a young age**.
+The true goal was to emphasize solving real-life personal and business problems, not fabricated ones.
+Ironically, this happens in real life today as companies are constantly developing solutions looking for a problem.
+Sometimes the right approach is less innovation and more market analysis, pragmatism, and good old "business sense".

+One of my inventions was a bookmark with a reading light.
+It was a thin piece of scrap copper with a battery mounted on the back.
+It sported a small light mounted on a semi-flexible arm.
+It was fun to make with my father's help.
+However, it was heavy, fragile, and relatively expensive.
+The word "bookmark" should have given it away; they mark your position in a book.
+You don't often leave them in the book while reading.
+Needless to say, I rightly received no accolades for the idea.

+One of my friends invented "The Pick" which was a small metal pin that was tucked in your sneakers.
+You could use it to scrape mud off your shoes.
+This was a little more realistic, but not something most adults would ever buy.
+He also lost.
+Both this product and the bookmark were innovative solutions for which the industry had no direct equivalents.
+We approached innovation by taking too narrow of a view and focused only on invention.

+By now, you are wondering who won.
+Each year they picked the top 5 ideas.
+The kids would present their ideas to real-life venture capitalists, although I'm sure the process was less brutal than on TV.
+Fourth place was "Store-o-Steps" invented by another friend.
+Basically, it allowed stair tops to rotate upwards on hinges, much like a cupboard.
+You could store items inside and he wisely marketed this as perfect for urban construction.
+First place went to two girls who teamed up to invent the "Car Kit".
+It was basically a first aid kit with some added goodies like flares, food, and a whistle.
+Similar roadside assistance products are everywhere today and it's a sizable industry.
+Not very creative, but highly practical.

+Startups fail constantly because someone has a bright idea that solves a problem no one has.
+Some people understand this as kids, but slowpokes like me realized it years later.

 ## 6 Jul - Ideas are Commodity
 One of my favorite quotations is "Ideas are commodity.
 Execution of them is not" by Michael Dell.
 It's a frontal assault on the falsehood that big ideas alone make the world go 'round.
 Everyone has ideas.
 Literally, everyone.
 Putting those ideas into practice is what matters.